PetrouchkaMoise/PetrouchkaMoise-PoetryRepo/README.md

 # PetrouchkaMoise-PoetryRepo
-PetrouchkaMoise is purple
+PetrouchkaMoise is red
-today is blue
+today is sapphire